Everybody deserves great pulled pork. Here are six ways to get there without a smoker—three with pork butt and three using other cuts of pork.

-It is pulled pork season, graduation and summer parties, but not everybody has a smoker.
-But you want great pulled pork anyways.
-Here are six simple recipes all with easy to follow step by step photo instructions to help you out.
+It is pulled pork season, graduation, and summer parties, but not everybody has a smoker—but you want great pulled pork anyways.

 Real pulled pork must come from pork butt.
-It is just the way it is folk.
-But it doesn't need to be hard nor do you require a smoker.
+It is just the way it is, folk.
+But it doesn't need to be hard, nor do you require a smoker.
 You can use a grill, an oven, or even a crock pot.

-Like many cuts of meat, there are multiple names about the same thing.
+Like many cuts of meat, there are multiple names for the same thing.
 Pork butt and Boston butt are the same.
 It does a lot of work, so have lots of connective tissue to melt for moist and tender meat.

 If you are wondering, butt means thick, so that is why the term "butt" is used.
 Lastly, the picnic ham and picnic shoulder are not the same as this cut.

-Other cuts of pork can be used for a “fake" pulled pork.
+Other cuts of pork can be used for "fake" pulled pork.
 Here are a couple of pork loin and a pork tenderloin method.
 You can call it shredded pork if you want.

-I have used the pork loin methods for cooking for groups up to 50 servings.
+I have used the oven pork loin method for cooking for groups of up to 50 servings.
 And I love the smaller tenderloin version.